argmaxml/recsplain/docs/source/data-index.rst

 Index
 ===================

-Add items from your database to the recsplain system using ``index``.
+After installing and configuring the package, add items from your database to the recsplain system so that when you search by item or user, you have items in the system to check for similarity.

-Add items to the system so that when you search by item or user, you have items in the system to check for similarity.
+To enter your configuration settings, use the ``index`` method.

 .. note::
    If you do not index items, when you search there will be nothing to check the search against for similarity.

 When you index your data, the system filters the items into separate partitions based on the filters you configured.

-Input
+Inputs
 -------------------

 The ``index`` method requires that you input data for each item that you want in the system.